covcom/205CDE/07 JavaScript syntax/README.md

 As you edit the file in Codio it auto-saves.
 To view the view version simply refresh the web browser tab running your web page.

-### 1.2 JavaScript source material

-To help you get acquainted with the syntax used in JavaScript, use a tutorial such as [W3Schools JavaScript tutorial](http://www.w3schools.com/js/).
-You will learn that several JavaScript constructs, such as the control structures are very similar to Java.

 ## 2 Chrome Developer Tools
 To follow this example you will be using the Chrome Developer Tools.